 Complete information about leadership events can be found on the Student Life events calendar, or check with the Student Life staff at your campus for upcoming programs.

 Can't participate in student leadership activity or attend the leadership conference?
-Visit our online resource to learn more about leadership.
-Student Life has partnered with the Central Piedmont Library Services to provide an online student leadership guide for students to access library materials and external resources related to leadership, including books, videos, and websites.
+Student Life has partnered with the Central Piedmont Library to provide an online student leadership guide for you to access library materials and external resources related to leadership, including books, videos, and websites.

+Are you involved in or interested in serving in a leadership role in a campus student organization?
 Each spring, the Office of Student Life takes a group of students for a weekend-long leadership training.
-The Student Leadership Conference provides an exceptional learning opportunity for student leaders who are involved in or are interested in serving in a leadership role in any campus student organization.
 A powerful growth experience awaits you — are you ready to blaze a trail?